abyvinod/abyvinod.github.io/content/firstPost.md

 # How did I get my blog setup?

-## Setting up Conda
+## Setting up Conda and Pelican

 I am working on Windows 10 OS, and I will by using [msysgit](https://git-for-windows.github.io/)[^1] to emulate the Unix terminal in my PC.
 I had already installed conda in Windows, and this is easily accessible from msysgit as well.
 I used [conda](https://github.com/conda/conda) to create a basic python environment for Pelican.
 ~~~
 $ conda create -n blog python=3
 ~~~

-## Setting up Pelican
-I forked the bleeding edge (at the time of writing) of Pelican.
 Note that pelican-quickstart does not work as is with this copy.
+You will have to fork the bleeding edge (at the time of writing) of Pelican and not using the conda's default Pelican.
 Unzip the [git repository](https://github.com/abyvinod/pelican/archive/master.zip) into a directory of your choice, say *PelicanBase*.
 ~~~
 $ source activate blog                  # Activate the conda environment
 $ cd PelicanBase
 $ python setup.py install               # Install pelican
 ~~~
+This installs pelican and fab.

 ## Setting up the blog
 At this point, we are now ready to start laying the foundation for the blog.